 More specific information about the health effects of alcohol and commonly used drugs can be found on the National Institutes of Health websites: National Institute on Alcohol Abuse and Alcoholism or the URL at: www.niaaa.nih.gov or National Institute on Drug Abuse or the URL at: www.drugabuse.gov.

-Referral for counseling, treatment, rehabilitation and treatment programs can be found at the Human Resource website or the URL at: https://pueblocc.edu/TitleIX/Resources, the Health Clinic’s website, or the URL at: https://pueblocc.edu/Health_Clinic, or throughout the community.
+Referral for counseling, treatment, rehabilitation and treatment programs can be found at PCC's Human Resource website, the PCC Health Clinic’s website, or throughout the community.
 Referral programs and resources can be found in Appendix C.

 Pueblo Community College provides crisis intervention and referral services for students with issues with alcohol use and abuse.
-These services are provided through the PCC Health Clinic in partnership with Pueblo Community Health Center located in the Medical Technology Building, Room, 118 or other local medical providers found at the website or the URL at: https://pueblocc.edu/TitleIX/Resources
+These services are provided through the PCC Health Clinic in partnership with Pueblo Community Health Center located in the Medical Technology Building, Room, 118 or other local medical providers found on the PCC Human Resources website.

 The College will provide education and awareness programs that will address the affects and dangers of alcohol abuse.
 These programs will be offered on each PCC campus annually and will vary during the academic year.